Metrics

 In practice, aggregation is useful when devices report frequently but you want stable operational trends instead of every raw sample.
 For example, one-hour aggregation is often enough for fleet health monitoring, while longer windows can be useful for low-bandwidth deployments.
 No aggregation is typically best for event-like metrics or short-lived diagnostics where every sample matters.

-A practical pattern is to choose aggregation based on the tradeoff between metric granularity and uplink volume.
+A practical pattern is to choose aggregation based on the tradeoff between metric granularity and available bandwidth.

 System Metrics